Tombolo Books founder and co-owner

 Book that made her fall in love with reading: Harry Potter and the Sorcerer's Stone

 Serena is a Literacy Coach for Pinellas County Schools and a self-professed Plant Lady.
-Reading, teaching, and building curriculum around children's literature for her full time job is wonderful, and working at Tombolo Books is just icing on the cake.
-When she's not reading books (which is pretty much all the time), you can find her snuggling with her cats, brewing kombucha, or going for a run.
+Reading, teaching, and building curriculum around children's literature for her full time job is wonderful, and working at Tombolo Books is just the icing on the cake.
+When she's not reading books, you can find her snuggling with her cats, brewing kombucha, or binge-watching The Great British Bake Off.